quantopian/zipline/README.rst

 |appveyor status|
 |Coverage Status|

 Zipline is a Pythonic algorithmic trading library.
-It is an event-driven system that supports both backtesting and live-trading.
+It is an event-driven system that supports backtesting and can be extended to support live trading.

 Zipline is currently used in production as the backtesting and live-trading engine powering `Quantopian <https://www.quantopian.com>`_ -- a free,